gadget-man/ads7843-spi/README.md

   - ["spi.mosi_gpio", 23] # Master out slave in SPI data pin
   - ["spi.miso_gpio", 19] # Master in slave out SPI data pin
   - ["spi.sclk_gpio", 18] # SPI clock pin
-  - ["ads7843.cs_index", "i", 1, {title: "spi.cs*_gpio index, 0, 1 or 2"}] # This defines the SPI /CS line to use (0, 1 or 2).
+  # This defines the SPI /CS line to use (0, 1 or 2).
 In this case /CS1 is used
+  - ["ads7843.cs_index", "i", 1, {title: "spi.cs*_gpio index, 0, 1 or 2"}]
-  - ["spi.cs1_gpio", 27 ] # This defines the ESP32 pin that the ADS7843 /CS line is connected to
+  # This defines the ESP32 pin that the ADS7843 /CS line is connected too
+  - ["spi.cs1_gpio", 27 ]
   - ["ads7843.irq_pin", "i", 25, {title: "IRQ pin (taken low when the display is touched.)"}]
   - ["ads7843.x_pixels", "i", 320, {title: "The display pixel count in the horizontal direction"}]
   - ["ads7843.y_pixels", "i", 240, {title: "The display pixel count in the vertical direction"}]
   - ["ads7843.flip_x_y", "i", 0, {title: "Flip the X and Y directions (0/1, 0 = no flip).
 Use this is if the display is upside down."}]
   # You may calibrate the display by reading the ADC values from the debug text on the serial port when touching the edges of the screen
   # for both the left right (x) and top bottom (y) edges.
 Once this has been done for your display enter them here.
   - ["ads7843.min_x_adc", "i", 12,  {title: "The min X axis ADC calibration value.
 Enter the value from debug output ('adc x' value at screen edge)."}]
   - ["ads7843.max_x_adc", "i", 121,  {title: "The max X axis ADC calibration value.
 Enter the value from debug output ('adc x' value at screen edge)."}]
   - ["ads7843.min_y_adc", "i", 7,  {title: "The min Y axis ADC calibration value.
 Enter the value from debug output ('adc y' value at screen edge)."}]